-Common Name

-Range Map

-Size: measureme

-YEAR-ROUND

-SUMMER

-Scientific name Color Indicator

-Size: measurement is from head to tip of tail; wingspan may be listed as well

-Male: brief description of the male bird; may include

-breeding, winter or other plumages

-Female: brief description of the female bird, which is

-sometimes different from the male

-Juvenile: brief description of the juvenile bird, which often

-looks like the adult female

-Nest: kind of nest the bird builds to raise its young; who

-builds it; number of broods per year

-Eggs: number of eggs you might expect to see in a nest;

-color and marking

-Incubation: average days the parents spend incubating the

-eggs; who does the incubation

-Fledging: average days the young spend in the nest after

-hatching but before they leave the nest; who does

-the most "childcare" and feeding

-Migration: type of migrator: complete (seasonal, consistent),

-partial (seasonal, destination varies), irruptive (unpredictable, depends on the food supply) or

-non-migrator

-Food: what the bird eats most of the time (e.g., seeds, insects, fruit, nectar, small mammals, fish) and

-whether it typically comes to a bird feeder

-Compare: notes about other birds that look similar and the

-pages on which they can be found; may include

-extra information to aid in identification

-Stan's Notes: Interesting natural history information.
+Common Name Range Map YEAR-ROUND SUMMER Scientific name Color Indicator- Size: measurement is from head to tip of tail; wingspan may be listed as well Male: brief description of the male bird; may include breeding, winter or other plumages Female: brief description of the female bird, which is sometimes different from the male Juvenile: brief description of the juvenile bird, which often looks like the adult female Nest: kind of nest the bird builds to raise its young; who builds it; number of broods per year Eggs: number of eggs you might expect to see in a nest; color and marking Incubation: average days the parents spend incubating the eggs; who does the incubation Fledging: average days the young spend in the nest after hatching but before they leave the nest; who does the most "childcare" and feeding Migration: type of migrator: complete (seasonal, consistent), partial (seasonal, destination varies), irruptive (unpredictable, depends on the food supply) or non-migrator Food: what the bird eats most of the time (e.g., seeds, insects, fruit, nectar, small mammals, fish) and whether it typically comes to a bird feeder Compare: notes about other birds that look similar and the pages on which they can be found; may include extra information to aid in identification Stan's Notes: Interesting natural history information.
 This could be something to look or listen for or something to help positively identify the bird.
-Also includes remarkable features.
+Also includes remarkable features

-YEAR-ROUND

 SUMMER

 Eastern Towhee

 Pipilo erythrophthalmus

 Size: 7-8" (18-20 cm)

-Male: Mostly black with rusty-brown sides and a white belly.
-Long, black tail with a white tip.
-Short, stout, pointed bill and rich, red eyes.
+Male: Mostly black with rusty-brown sides and a

+white belly.
+Long black tail with a white tip.
+Short, stout, pointed bill and rich-red eyes.

 White wing patches flash in flight.

-Female: similar to male but brown instead of black Juvenile: light brown, a heavily streaked head, chest and belly, long dark tail with white tip Nest: cup: female builds: 2 broods per year Eggs: 3-4; creamy white with brown markings Incubation: 12-13 days; female incubates Fledging: 10-12 days; male and female feed the young Migration: complete to non-migrator, to southern states.
-South America: non-migrator in much of Missouri Food: insects, seeds, fruit; visits ground feeders Compare: American Robin (p.
-231) is slightly larger.
-The Gray Cathird (p.
-227) lacks a black "hood" and rusty sides.
-Common Grackle (p.
-35) lacks a white belly and has a long thin bill.
-Male Rose-breasted Grosbeak (p.
-49) has a rosy patch in center of chest.
+Female: similar to male but brown instead of black Juvenile: light brown with a heavily streaked head, chest and belly; long, dark tail with a white tip Nest: cup; female builds; 2 broods per year Eggs: 3-4; cream-white with brown markings Incubation: 12-13 days; female incubates Fledging: 10-12 days; male and female feed the young Migration: partial to non-migrator; moves around in winter Food: insects, seeds, fruit; visits ground feeders Compare: The American Robin (p.
+237) lacks the white belly.
+The Gray Catbird (p.
+235) lacks the black head and rusty sides.
+The Common Grackle (p.
+33) lacks a white belly and has a long, thin bill.
+The male Rose-breasted Grosbeak (p.
+51) has a rosy patch on its chest.

 Stan's Notes: Named for its distinctive "tow-hee" call (given by both sexes) but known mostly for its other characteristic call, which sounds like "drink-your-tea!"
 Will hop backward with both feet (bilateral scratching), raking up leaf litter to locate insects and seeds.
-The female broods, but male does the most feeding of young.
+Male feeds the young most of the time.
 In southern coastal states, some have red eyes; others have white eyes.

+Brown-headed Cowbird

-Brown-headed Cowbird Molothrus ater
+Molothrus ater

 YEAR-ROUND

 Size: 71⁄2" (19 cm)

 Male: Glossy black with a chocolate-brown head.

 Dark eyes.
 Pointed, sharp gray bill.